Big Five Explorer - 36 days

 The next morning we head south and pass through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
 We travel towards Iringa where we spend the night in a beautiful rustic campsite famous for its Amarula Hot Chocolates and its steamy showers!
 Overnight - Dar es Salaam (1), Iringa (1) (B:1, L:1, D:2)

-Lake Malawi - Chipata - Lusaka (Zambia).
+Lake Malawi - Chipata - South Luangwa (Zambia).
 We head away from Lake Malawi, and stop off in the capital, Lilongwe, a small city distinctively divided into the old town and the new administrative centre, to stock up on supplies before crossing into Zambia where we spend the night in a beautiful little campsite.
-From Chipata, we head south-west via the Great East Road to our campsite on the outskirts of Zambia’s capital city, Lusaka.
-Overnight - Chipata (1), Lusaka (1) (B:2, L:2, D:2)
+From Chipata, we head towards South Luangwa National Park.
+This breath taking park is situated on the Luangwa River in the Eastern part of Zambia, and it is the southernmost of three national parks in this region.
+South Luangwa was founded in 1938 as a game reserve, 1972 was the year it was declared as a national park, and today it covers over 9000 kilometres squared.
+Animals such as Giraffe, buffalo and Elephants can be found in abundance.
+The Luangwa river is home to many a hippo and croc.
+Overnight - Chipata (1), South Luangwa (1) (B:2, L:2, D:2)

-Lusaka - Livingstone.
-Heading further south, we journey to Livingstone.
+South Luangwa - Livingstone.
+Today we depart this amazing National Park and make our way down south.
+As we drive, we pass through a few of the villages and towns of Zambia along the way.
+Prosperous during the copper boom in the 60’s, Zambia was able to build infrastructure at the main mining and farming communities.
+After the fall of the copper industry, the country was left virtually bankrupt and existing infrastructure was left to fall to ruin.
+Due to foreign investment and a rise in the mining industry, Zambia is today once again starting to prosper.
+Heading further south on day 33, we journey to Livingstone.
 The Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
 The Falls can be viewed from the Mosi-oa-Tunya National Park, Zambia - a fantastic photo opportunity.
 Tonight we have the option of enjoying a sunset dinner cruise on the mighty Zambezi.
-Overnight - Livingstone
+Overnight - South Luangwa (1) Livingstone (1)

 Tonight we enjoy an exciting overnight experience in the wilds of the Chobe National park.
 Chobe is one of Botswana’s premier game parks, renowned for its large elephant herds.
 Spend the afternoon in search of wildlife while we game drive to our camp within the park where we spend the evening surrounded by the night-time noises of the local wildlife.
 Overnight - Chobe N. P.